 Lt.
 Gen. Mark Hertling

-Since retiring from the Army on 1 January 2013, Hertling has become an advisor on Global Strategy and Physician Leadership for Florida Hospital in Orlando.
-In September 2013, Hertling was appointed by President Obama as one of 25 members to the President's Council on Fitness, Sport, and Nutrition.
-He also serves as a senior advisor to "Mission Readiness," a non-profit, bipartisan organization of retired military leaders who call for smart investments for America's youth, as an advisor to "Operation Gratitude," a California-based organization which supports deployed service members, and he serves as a board member for World T.E.A.M.
-(The Exceptional Athlete Matters) Sport, an organization providing opportunities for physically challenged athletes.
-Hertling is an energetic and passionate public speaker on leadership, strategy, physical fitness and eliminating obesity, and American youth.
+Retiring from the Army on 1 January 2013, Hertling has become an advisor on Medical Global Strategy and Physician Leadership, and he has developed a successful Healthcare Leadership Course that he teaches at several organizations.
+In September 2013, Hertling was appointed as one of 25 members to the President's Council on Fitness, Sport, and Nutrition.
+He also serves as a senior advisor to "Mission Readiness," a non-profit, bipartisan organization of retired military leaders who call for smart investments for America's youth, and as an advisory member to "Operation Gratitude," a California-based organization which supports service members, first responders, and healthcare providers.